 White Chocolate Raspberry Fat Bombs

 I have a confession: I’ve been leery of fat bombs for a long time.
 Don’t know what fat bombs are?
-They’re little treats that are mostly made of healthy fats, like coconut oil, and are super popular in the low carb – high fat camp.
+They’re little sugar free, keto friendly treats that are mostly made of healthy fats, like coconut oil, and are super popular in the low carb high fat camp.
+Or those that follow a ketogenic diet.

 What’s oil pulling?
 Rolling coconut oil around in your mouth for several minutes at a time.
 It’s supposed to be excellent for your teeth/gum health among other things.
 I read about it online and in The Coconut Oil Miracle.
 (Excellent book, by the way!)